AlpinDale/epubtoraw/README.md

 $ chmod +x etg start.sh
 ```

-Then simply run the `start.sh` file and follow instructions.
-It'll create a text file in the same folder with all the chapters added together.
+Then simply run the `start.sh` file.
+It'll create text files for each epub file in the directory.

 # To Do